 La Roche-Posay is a skincare brand that claims to be “recommended by 90,000+ dermatologists worldwide.”
 The brand describes their product line as “life-changing dermatology,” and sells at a premium price point.

-In this article we’ll answer all of these questions and more as we analyze the ingredients in two of the most popular La Roche Posay products (Mineral Tinted Sunscreen and Brightening Deep Cleanser) based on medical studies to give our take on whether the products are likely to be effective, or if they’re a waste of money.
+In this article we’ll answer all of these questions and more, as we analyze the ingredients in two of the most popular La Roche Posay products (Mineral Tinted Sunscreen and Brightening Deep Cleanser) to give our take on whether or not they're likely to improve skin quality, and whether or not they're healthy.

 La Roche-Posay Sunscreen Review

-The ingredients in La Roche-Posay Anthelios Mineral Tinted Sunscreen are shown above.
+The ingredients in La Roche-Posay Anthelios Mineral Tinted Sunscreen are shown below:

 There are a number of research-backed ingredients in this formulation.